 Used Truck Prices (Wholesale)

-Retail used car prices are finally declining
+Retail used car prices are falling slow and steady

 Older used cars have appreciated most